 Twitter is a great forum for sharing business intelligence and facilitating discussion on sustainable issues in business.
-But there are millions of people out in the Twittersphere, so how do you go about finding those that actively engage with their followers on sustainability topics?
+But there are millions of people out in the Twittersphere, so how do you go about finding those sustainability tweets and accounts that actively engage with their followers on sustainability topics?

 Sustainable Cities Collective pretty much does what it says on the tin (recycled of course).
 This is a moderated community for leaders of major metropolitan areas, urban planning and sustainability professionals.
 The organisation provides resources for all who are connected to urban planning, sustainable development and urban economics.
 It hopes to create a community where people can learn about the advances in how cities are becoming smarter and greener in the 21st century.
 Tweets are posted several times a day.

 This New York-based media outlet delivers up-to-date info in a bid to drive sustainability mainstream.
 It aims to be a one-stop shop for green news, solutions and product information.
 Treehugger.com publishes an up-to-the-minute blog, weekly and daily newsletters, and regularly updated Twitter and Facebook pages.

 This independent non-profit organisation works globally with business, government and other establishments to solve complex sustainability challenges.
 It helps companies across the globe find ways to create a sustainable future.
 While the focus is on changing the food and energy systems, which are vital in delivering a sustainable future, the Forum also works in other sectors such as shipping, finance and digital technology.

 Sustain runs a multitude of different projects and campaigns to improve food and farming, with the help of its members and other supporters.

 The alliance for better food and farming advocates food and agriculture policies and practices that enhance the health and welfare of people and animals.